 The following command uses the SOURCE parameter to scan the authorization file and automatically generate an HP NonStop obey file.
 The generated file contains the INSert USERS command that is necessary to rebuild the AUTHFILE.
-Use this command to convert and reload your AUTHFILE file if you are converting from any currently supported release of Connect:Direct HP NonStop.
+Use this command to convert and reload your AUTHFILE file if you are converting from any currently supported release of Sterling Connect:Direct for HP NonStop.